cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - extended Raildriver setup (by perpetualKid)
 - analog clocks showing game time, see http://www.elvastower.com/forums/index.php?/topic/29546-station-clocks/ , by jonas
 - bug fix for bad mouse pointing in full screen mode and for issues with Fast full screen-Alt-Tab mode
-- improved operation as webserver, enabling HUD and Train Driving info on web clients like PCs, tablets or smartphones, by mbm_OR, cjakeman and BillC
+- Webserver operating also with IPv4 addresses, that is on external devices, by mbm_OR, cjakeman and BillC
 - panto commands and animations now swapped when in rear cab
 - correction to reduce transfer flickering at short distance
 - allow passing a red signal for shunting through dispatcher window, see https://trello.com/c/I19VVKlz/450-manual-callon-from-dispatcher-window , by césarbl